--Preamble to NLG Constitution
+-Preamble to the NLG Constitution

 The NLG is dedicated to the need for basic change in the structure of our political and economic system.
 Our aim is to bring together all those who recognize the importance of safeguarding and extending the rights of workers, women, LGBTQ people, farmers, people with disabilities and people of color, upon whom the welfare of the entire nation depends; who seek actively to eliminate racism; who work to maintain and protect our civil rights and liberties in the face of persistent attacks upon them; and who look upon the law as an instrument for the protection of the people, rather than for their repression.
-Learn more about our history at our 75th anniversary retrospective, and at the links to the left.
+Learn more about our history at our 75th anniversary retrospective, and at the links in the drop-down menu above.

 The NLG is a proud member of the following groups and coalitions: